 Physical reformation and linkage of town centers, in the case of Kampung Pulo, contributed to the strengthening of local people's networking capacity and the enduring integration of newly revitalised areas (Shubert, 1996).
 In addition, slum residents, including those living in Kampung Pulo, often display behaviour commonly referred to as 'slum culture' marked by deviant behaviour, by apathy towards government authority, the middle class and the outside communities, and by social isolation.
-In addition to the creation of town centers, access to integrated facilities found within the locality such as access to health care services, family planning services, religious services, educational services, administrative services, counseling services, youth and women's empowerment programs, local cooperatives and business start-up programs assisted in empowering and linking these marginalised communities to the outside world (Hardjowigeno and Widiatmaka, 2007).
+In addition to the creation of town centers, access to integrated facilities found within the locality such as access to health care services, family planning services, religious services, educational services, administrative services and business start-up programs assisted in empowering and linking these marginalised communities to the outside world (Hardjowigeno and Widiatmaka, 2007).